 an English rose, a Scottish thistle and an Irish shamrock,

 for Montreal's classic 4 ethnic groups.

 127 Montréal was formed in 2011, and they follow the Impact on occasional away games.
-1642MTL, named for the year the city was founded, began last year, and sits in Section 114 at Saputo.
+1642MTL, named for the year the city was founded, began in 2015, and sits in Section 114 at Saputo.

 After the Game.
 Montréal is an international city, every bit as much as New York is, and some of these people may be immigrants who cut their teeth as sports fans in European soccer.
 But we're not talking about hooligans here.
 Maybe if you were coming out of a hotly-contested game against the Toronto or Vancouver, but not against a New York Tri-State Area team -- not even fellow Jean-come-latelies NYCFC.

 If you want to go out for a postgame meal, or even just a pint, you're out of luck as far as the Olympic Park area goes.
 Better to go downtown.
-This game being a 4:00 start, it should be over by 6:00, the height of the dinner hour, so pretty much any place you might like would be open.
+This game being a 7:00 start, it should be over by 9:00, but you should be able to find a place with an open kitchen.